 Alcohol can trigger asthma attacks in patients who have previously been diagnosed with asthma.
 It can also cause wheezing in non-asthmatic patients.

 There are two common reasons why this happens.
 The first is that alcohol contains compounds that act as allergens.
-The most common of these compounds is sulfites, which are typically highest in beer, brown liquor and cider.
+The most common of these compounds are sulfites, which are typically highest in beer, brown liquor, and cider.

-Another reason why alcohol can cause wheezing is because it not only contains histamines, but also stimulates the body to release excess histamines, causing an inflammatory response.
+Another reason why alcohol can cause wheezing is that it not only contains histamines but also stimulates the body to release excess histamines, causing an inflammatory response.
 When this inflammation occurs in the airway, patients can experience wheezing and shortness of breath.